dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Change the values of the env file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Open this file with a favorite editor and modify it to include the appropriate information for the use case.
+Open this file with an editor and modify it to include the appropriate information for the use case.

 * METPLUS_VERSION should only include the major and minor version.
 For example,